Chris Carpenter: Toronto Blue Jays (1997–2002)

 However, Carpenter's performance waned following the All-Star break; in ten starts, his record was 3–3 with a 6.31 ERA.
 Carpenter's August ERA was 6.46 and his season ended early on September 16 when Dr. James Andrews performed surgery to remove a bone spur.
 He finished with a 9–8 record, 4.38 ERA in 150 innings and 24 starts.
 He allowed 177 hits, a rate of 10.6 hits per nine innings pitched (H/9), 1.500 walks plus hits per inning pitched (WHIP) and one HR/9.
 In 16 of 24 starts, he allowed three earned runs or fewer.
 Just three of nine baserunners successfully stole a base.
 His home and road performances also evened from the season before—his ERA at home was 4.21 and 4.54 on the road.

-Although Carpenter found significantly improved health the following season, he scrimmaged through the statistically worst season of his career.
+Although Carpenter found significantly improved health the following season, he struggled through the statistically worst season of his career.
 He lost his first three starts, in which he pitched just 16 innings, allowing 18 hits, six home runs and ten walks for a 7.31 ERA.
 His first win of the season was an 8–3 complete game margin against the New York Yankees on April 21.
 Carpenter won his next start and finished April with a 5.25 ERA and 2–3 records.
 Opposing Red Sox ace Pedro Martínez—the eventual Cy Young Award winner that year—in Boston on May 23, Carpenter emerged victorious in a 3–2 decision.
 The only point in the season in which he had a winning record, however, was on June 14 when the Blue Jays defeated the Detroit Tigers 8–1, putting his personal record at 6–5.
 He went 3–7 the rest of the way.
 Ironically, he allowed a career-high nine earned runs against Detroit in his next start.
 He would again allow nine earned runs against Baltimore two starts later.
-The Blue Jays moved him to the bullpen and he made his first relief appearance in more than two years on July 22.
+The Blue Jays moved him to the bullpen where he made his first relief appearance in more than two years on July 22.
 He returned to the rotation for two starts, but lasted just 3 1/3 innings both times.